-Public Safety is prepared with plans and response guidelines in case of emergency, including a Pandemic Flu Plan and other Emergency Response Guidelines for Faculty, Staff, and Students.
+Public Safety is prepared with plans and response guidelines in case of emergency, including a Personal Emergency Preparedness Plan and other Emergency Response Guidelines for Faculty, Staff, and Students.

 All Americans, including those traveling in the transportation systems, should continue to be vigilant, take notice of their surroundings, and report suspicions items or activities to local authorities immediately.